-- Total Assets at year-end increased to \$140,465,198. - Current Assets increased by \$11,120,205.
-Cash on Deposit with State Treasurer increased by \$13,174,691 due to a \$13,000,000 appropriation from SB35, and interest.
-Yet, Cash in the Local Bank decreased by \$2,082,818 due to increase in prepaids and accounts receivable of \$488,718, and a decrease in current liabilities of \$459,924 at year-end.
-Local cash held was also affected by a lower indirect cost rate established in FY2022 compared to higher indirect expenses paid in FY2023.
-Inventory of Supplies decreased by \$527,243 for surplus of assets. - Capital Assets increased by \$1,959,896, net of depreciation expense.
+- Total Assets at year-end increased to \$143,137,598. - Current Assets decreased by \$8,002,728.
+Cash on Deposit with State Treasurer decreased by \$5,967,678 due to the Underground Expansion construction in progress.
+Cash in the Local Bank decreased by \$2,512,999 due to increase in prepaids and accounts receivable of \$837,425 and increased operating expenses along with salaries and benefits.
+Local cash held was also affected by a lower indirect cost rate established in FY2022 compared to higher indirect expenses paid in FY2024.
+Inventory of Supplies decreased by \$396,240 for surplus of assets. - Capital Assets increased by \$10,672,496, net of depreciation expense.
 Page 4 details the major capital asset additions and deletions.
 Furthermore, page 14 summarizes the changes in capital assets by major categories.
 The current funding to manage and operate the facility comes from a Cooperative Agreement with the DOE Office of Science that was effective September 30, 2019.
-Additional property purchased under this agreement is kept separate under the Capital Assets category, as this property has become vested in the SDSTA upon acquisition. - Net Pension Asset decreased to \$58,078.
+Additional property purchased under this agreement is kept separate under the Capital Assets category, as this property has become vested in the SDSTA upon acquisition. - Net Pension Asset increased to \$60,711.
 The State's retirement system is fully funded (see Note 6 page 17).
-The SDSTA's total contributions to the South Dakota Retirement System (SDRS) increased by \$82,173 from 2022 to 2023.
+The SDSTA's total contributions to the South Dakota Retirement System (SDRS) increased by \$97,838 from 2023 to 2024.
 This was due primarily to an increase in personnel wages.
 GASB standards allow entities to use a pension measurement date up to one year prior to the entities reporting period.
-Therefore, the SDSTA is using a June 30, 2022, pension measurement date for our fiscal year-end June 30, 2023, statements.
+Therefore, the SDSTA is using a June 30, 2023, pension measurement date for our fiscal year-end June 30, 2024, statements.
 GOED funding of \$2,000,000 received in 2017 along with loans from various South Dakota Foundations have enabled the SDSTA to purchase xenon to be used in the future LZ experiment.
-Xenon purchased decreased by \$246,517 to \$8,687,833 as of June 30, 2023, due to sale of a portion of the asset.
-In summary, the Pension Asset and Xenon Purchased have decreased by \$4,918,994. - Pension Related Deferred Outflows is also related to our retirement plan with SDRS.
-The amounts recorded relate to our proportionate share of the differences between expected and actual experience in pension earnings along with the SDSTA's pension contributions made subsequent to June 30, 2022.
+Xenon purchased did not change from June 30, 2023, and remains at \$8,687,833 as of June 30, 2024.
+In summary, the Pension Asset and Xenon Purchased have increased by \$2,633. - Pension Related Deferred Outflows is also related to our retirement plan with SDRS.
+The amounts recorded relate to our proportionate share of the differences between expected and actual experience in pension earnings along with the SDSTA's pension contributions made subsequent to June 30, 2023.
 Asset Retirement Obligation Deferred Outflows is the estimated costs associated with closing the SURF facility.
-The total Deferred Outflows of Resources have decreased to \$6,857,010. - Total Liabilities at year-end decreased by \$3,340,502.
-Accounts payable is slightly higher when comparing the two time periods.
-However, liabilities associated with employee wages, leave and benefits decreased due to timing of the payroll accrual.
-Xenon notes payable decreased by \$2,878,810 for sale of Xenon that was used as a one-time principal reduction.
+The total Deferred Outflows of Resources have decreased to \$6,305,487. - Total Liabilities at year-end increased by \$3,962,601.
+Accounts payable is higher by \$2,739,948 primarily due to the Underground Expansion Project.
+Accrued wages, leave and associated benefits increased by \$827,799 due to wage increases and leave accrual policy changes.
+The Asset Retirement Obligation increased by \$393,519 by inflationary factors.
+There were no changes in Xenon notes payable.